 Yearly vaccinations are recommended for most potbellied pigs and miniature pigs.
-There are several vaccines labeled for use in pigs, and your veterinarian will determine which are appropriate for your individual pet.
-Several factors will be considered by your veterinarian, including your geographical area, the age and breeding status of your pig, potential exposure to other pigs (directly or indirectly), etc.
+There are several vaccines labeled for use in production/farm pigs, and your veterinarian will determine which are appropriate for your individual pet.
+Several factors will be considered by your veterinarian, including your geographical area, the age and breeding status of your pig, and potential exposure to other pigs (directly or indirectly).

 The most imporant diseases we vaccinate pot-belly pigs against are Erysipelas and Tetanus.
 Piglets should receive a series of 2 vaccinations.
 We recommend the first vaccination at about 8 weeks of age, with a booster vaccination 3 weeks later.
 Most pigs should then receive vaccinations annually at the time of their yearly wellness exam.
 Breeding sows need to be vaccinated during pregnancy to reduce the risk of disease for the piglets.

 Leptospirosis is a zoonotic (transmissible to humans) bacterial disease which can affect pigs and other pets.
 Occurrence is rare in Arizona, so we do not currently recommend the Leptospirosis vaccine for pigs in our area.
 Your veterinarian may recommend vaccinating your pig for Leptospirosis if you live in an area where it is a concern.